BielRoig/hfeb-guide/content/docs/puzzles/_index.md

  14. Activate Shifter/Devourer to put 36 counters on it.
  15. In response to the sacrifice trigger, use Triskelion to ping itself once, resolve, then ping opponent twice (down to 22).
  16. Use 6 counter to kill Angel and Mom.
 Use 21 counters to ping opponent (opponent down to 1, counters down to 9).
- 17. Ping Baloth one ping at a time, opponnent will sac Baloth in response to last ping (5 left) and we can ping opponnent in response to the sac trigger with 4 more pings to spare.
+ 17. Ping Baloth one ping at a time, opponent will sac Baloth in response to last ping (5 left) and we can ping opponent in response to the sac trigger with 4 more pings to spare.
 {{< /spoiler >}}

 {{< spoiler label="Show solution #2" >}}